An Optimal Algorithm for Finding Champions in Tournament Graphs: Conclusion

 \section{Conclusion}

 We addressed the problem of how to efficiently solve the retrieval of the top-$1$ result when employing pairwise machine learning classifiers.
 We mapped it to the problem of finding champions in tournament graphs by minimizing the number of arc lookups, i.e., the number of comparison done through the classifier.
 We showed that, given the number $\ell$ of matches lost by the champion, $\Omega(\ell n)$ arc lookups are required to find a champion, and generalized this statement for randomized algorithms that are only correct with some constant probability.
-Then, we presented an optimal deterministic algorithm that solves the problem and matches the lower bound without knowing $\ell$.
+Then, we presented an asymptotically optimal deterministic algorithm that solves the problem and matches the lower bound without knowing $\ell$.
 We also turned our attention to three natural variants of the original problem, and showed algorithms that solve them.
 First, we solved the problem of finding all the top-$k$ players simultaneously.
 Second, we considered a probabilistic tournament in which any cell of the adjacency matrix contains a probability, and achieved the same performance in that more general case.
-Third, we supposed we were able to probe $B$ adjacency matrix cells in parallel and achieved a linear (and thus optimal) speedup.
+Third, we supposed we were able to probe $B$ adjacency matrix cells in parallel and achieved a linear (and thus asymptotically optimal) speedup.
 Finally, we experimentally evaluated the proposed algorithms to speed-up a state-of-the-art solution for ranking on public data.
-Results show that our proposals achieve important speed-ups ranging from $2\times$ up to $13\times$ in this scenario.
+Results show that we are able to speed up the retrieval of the top-$1$ result of up to $13\times$ in the classic binary setting.
+We also evaluated the three variants of the original problem and we showed that our proposals speeds-up the retrieval from $13\times$ to $2\times$ for $k$ ranging from $1$ to $5$ in the binary setting (first variant) and from $6\times$ to $2\times$ for the same range of $k$ in the probabilistic setting (second variant).
+In the parallel setting (third variant), our proposal consistently speeds up the retrieval of the top-$1$ result for all the values of batch size tested.

+As future work, we intend to investigate three main research directions.
+On the theoretical side, it would be interesting to characterize the leading constant in the complexity of finding the Copeland winner to better compare the lower bounds and the proposed algorithms.
+On a more applied side, it is worth investigating heuristics to increase the speed up of our algorithms while retaining their theoretical performance.
+Lastly, it would be also interesting to investigate the dependency between the number of arc lookups performed by our algorithms and the probability distribution of the graph arcs, so to link the complexity to the data at hand.

 \ifCLASSOPTIONcaptionsoff

 \fi